SamarthSail/ConwaysLife/README.md

 ## Features
 - Java Swing for GUI development
-- Threading for smoothness of application
+- Double buffering for smoothness of application

 ## Requirements
 - Java Development Kit (JDK) 8 or higher